milaneyia/obwc/src/docs/official-documentation.md

 2. **3-6 members per team required.**

-3. **Each mapper must contribute at least once during the contest.**
+3. **All team members must contribute each round throughout the contest.**

 4. **A team must participate in at least 3 rounds in order to be eligible for prizes.**